Tag Archive for: Why LePort Schools

 Five differences between LePort’s Montessori infant program and traditional daycare

 If teaching is to be effective with young children, it must assist them to advance on the way to independence.
-It must initiate them into those kinds of activities which they can perform themselves and which keep them from being a burden to others because of their inabilities.
+It must initiate them into those kinds of activities that they can perform themselves and which keep them from being a burden to others because of their inabilities.
 We must help them to learn how to walk without assistance, to run, to go up and down the stairs, to pick up fallen objects, to dress and undress, to wash themselves, to express their needs in a way that is clearly understood, and to attempt to satisfy their desires through their own efforts.
 All this is part of an education for independence.

 Although Montessori schools serve a daycare market, we do not think of our Montessori infant program as a type of daycare.
 The difference is just too significant.

-If you visit any mass-market daycare chain, and then spend 20 minutes observing in our Montessori infant rooms, you’ll vividly see and feel the difference between the two.
+If you visit any mass-market daycare chain and then spend 20 minutes observing in our Montessori infant rooms, you’ll vividly see and feel the difference between the two.
 If you can’t make that comparison to daycare yourself right now (or are just struggling to find words to capture the difference you experienced!) here are five things that set the LePort Montessori infant program apart from typical daycare:

 infant-montessori-classroom-day-care